oleksiyp/oleksiyp.github.io/README.md

  * diabetes make all internal organs glycated
  * excess of glucose is converted carbohydrate fat
  * economically fast carbs are a lot cheaper and simpler to produce
+ * excluding fast carbs is great for health